section-engineering-education/engineering-education/articles/agora-cloud-recording/index.md

 You need to send a POST request to this endpoint `https://api.agora.io/v1/apps/{appid}/cloud_recording/resourceid/{resourceid}/sid/{sid}/mode/{mode}/stop` to start the recording.

-The endpoint URL must contain the `appID`, the `resourceID`, the `sid` (recording ID) and the `mode` of recording.
+The endpoint URL must contain the `appID`, the `resourceID`, the `sid` (recording ID), and the `mode` of recording.

-In the request body, We should specify the UID, the channel ID and an empty clientRequest oject.
-If the request is successful, the endpoint will respond with the resource ID, the SID and the details about the recording status.
+In the request body, We should specify the UID, the channel ID, and an empty `clientRequest` object.
+If the request is successful, the endpoint will respond with the resource ID, the SID, and the details about the recording status.

 The response will contain an object called `serverResponse`.
 It will contain the list of files, which is an array of objects containing the details about the files and the uploading status of these files.